Bontle23/NOATS/README.md

 1. Navigate to http://grafana.com
 2. Select MySQL as a datasource
 3. Enter credentials created in the database creation section above
 4. When connected, the sensor tables will appear.
 Select the one(s) required and voila!
+You can now monitor your sensor data in real time.
+Congratulations.